Shougo/deoplete.nvim/README.md

 ## Installation

-**Note:** deoplete requires Neovim(latest is recommended) with Python3 and timers(neovim ver.0.1.5+) enabled.
+**Note:** deoplete requires Neovim(latest is recommended) or Vim8 with Python3 and timers(neovim ver.0.1.5+) enabled.
 See [requirements](#requirements) if you
 aren't sure whether you have this.

-1. Extract the files and put them in your Neovim directory (usually `$XDG_CONFIG_HOME/nvim/`).
+1. Extract the files and put them in your Neovim or .vim directory (usually `$XDG_CONFIG_HOME/nvim/`).
 2. Write `call deoplete#enable()` or `let g:deoplete#enable_at_startup = 1` in
    your `init.vim`